mcjazzyfunky/archived-php-logging/README.md

 approved by the [PHP Framework Interop Group](https://en.wikipedia.org/wiki/PHP_Standard_Recommendation).<br>
 Maybe using this quasi standard should be your first choice!<br>
-Nevertheless the author of "php-logging" is of the opinion, that the API of PSR-3 is a bit suboptimal (for example the PSR-3 logger interface does not provide methods to find out whether logging is activated for a certain domain, also you cannot pass the throwables/exceptions which are the cause of the log entry directly as method argument but have to pass them as part of the so-called "context" array etc.).<br>
+Nevertheless the author of "php-logging" is of the opinion, that the API of PSR-3 is a bit suboptimal.
+For example the PSR-3 logger interface does not provide methods to find out whether logging is activated for a certain domain, also you cannot pass the throwables/exceptions which are the cause of the log entry directly as method argument but have to pass them as part of the so-called "context" array with key "exception" (it's also a bit strange to call that key "exception" as starting of PHP7 you have a new error base class Throwable and Throwables are not necessarily instances of Exception).
-That's why the "php-logging" project has been started.
+That's why the "php-logging" project has been started.<br>
+As a compromise the API for the logging calls in "php-loging" is a superset of the API of PSR-3 LoggerInterface, providing the following enhancements:

+- Additional log level TRACE
+- Methods to find out whether a certain log level is enabled
+- More flexibility regarding the invocation of the logging methods:
+  As in PSR-3 the logging methods of "php-logging" have the arguments
+  $message and $context.
+  While in PSR-3 $message must be a string and $context must be an array or null, in "php-logging" $message could also be an array which will be interpreted as the arguments for a sprintf call to determine the actual log message, and $context can also be a Throwable/Exception more ore less as a shortcut for PSR-3's ['exception' => $exception] context argument.
+  Moreover instead of the not-so-well-named context key "exception" you can also use the more generic key "cause"

 # Motivation